 Invoice etiquette is about more than making it quick and easy for your customer to receive and view the invoice.
-It should also be a breeze to pay, whether that’s an interactive payment button at the bottom of the invoice or the ability to pay a deposit at the time of booking.
+Collecting payments from clients should be a breeze, whether that’s with an interactive payment button at the bottom of the invoice or the ability to pay a deposit at the time of booking.

 Consider making it financially easy on your clients and offer a discount for bundled services paid online in advance using Thryv Packages.

 Thryv is partnered with industry-leading payment processors to make online credit card processing easy at competitive rates.
 With our simple integration setup, you’re on your way to woo-ing your clients who can pay you using their preferred method, like credit, PayPal, Square, etc.

 The saying goes, “you’ll attract more flies with honey than with vinegar.”
 Well, if you’re a bakery, you might not be so fond of the flies, so let’s talk customers.
 When you’re courteous to your clients, it strengths the relationship.

 Something as simple as saying thank you goes a long way.
 Take the time to set up a thank you automation to trigger after payments and purchases are made.
 It will not only leave a positively sweet impression but also reflect your over-the-top professionalism.